secure-software-engineering/upcy/README.md

   - MATCH query to find nodes that solve constraint
   - 2nd query to get for the returned nodes the subgraph
   - merge both graph (nodes based on gavc) to not loose any information (e.g., due to limit)
-- Pooling of MongoDB Connections in Sig*Process, since they are separate processes the connection pool is not shared
+- Pooling of MongoDB Connections in Sig*Process, since they are separate processes the connection pool is not shared => SigTest / Processor / MySigTestHandler in separate Process